peilin-chen/peilin-chen.github.io/_pages/about.md

 ## News

+**[2024.06]** My dissertation, **Design, logic synthesis and physical implementation of pipeline processor based on RISC-V architecture,** has been selected as the excellent graduation project!
 **[2024.02]** I will be a Ph.D. student at the University of Virginia in Fall 2024 and have been awarded the UVA Provost's Fellowship!